ryLAn3404/G3yOdji2Y/1LPtVY/tF2/cloud-native-development-management_wv2g7_1748695710.md

 in a country, would infringe one or more identifiable patents in that country that you have reason to believe are valid.

-  If, pursuant to or in connection with a single transaction or covered work, and grant a patent license to some of the parties receiving the covered work authorizing them to use, propagate, modify or convey a specific copy of the covered work, then the patent license
+covered work, and grant a patent license to some of the parties receiving the covered work authorizing them to use, propagate, modify or convey a specific copy of the covered work, then the patent license